 There has been no default notice from Enterprise Bank.
 Enterprise Bank has requested that we move from an interest only payment to a self-amortized arrangement.
-We are in the process of a recommendation in the first half of 2017 for a new payment schedule.
+We are in the process of a recommendation in the second half of 2017 for a new payment schedule.
 Interest only payments have been paid with the last monthly payment made in February 2017.
-The interest on this note was 5.32% and the maturity date was extended to April 30, 2016.
+The interest rate on this note was 5.32%.
+The Company is in current negotiations to either modify or extend this loan.